I had a P.E teacher in high school who was a real hard-ass.

 Each student would walk up, say his answer, and then rejoin the class.
 Mr. M simply nodded at each number before jotting it down in his usual stern silence.

-Then my name was called.
+Eventually, my name was called.

 "What grade do you want in this class?" he asked, without looking up from his clipboard as I approached.